 - The Provider must have a readily accessible copy of this Licensing Rule on the Premises and must make it available to any person upon request.

-The Department will provide by mail one printed hard copy of the Rule to each licensed Family Child Care Provider following the final adoption of the Rule.
+The Department will provide by mail one printed hard copy of the Rule to each licensed Family Child Care Provider following the final adoption and printing of the Rule.

-*SUGGESTION: You do not need to provide everyone an individual hard copy of your Handbook.
-So both you and families have ready access this can be part of your Parent Information Board, your 3-Ring Binder, or linked on your website.
+*SUGGESTION: Providing everyone an individual hard copy of your Handbook is not required.
+For ready access for everyone, the Licensing Rule this can be part of your Parent Information Board, your 3-Ring Binder, or linked on your website.

 2. The Provider must allow a Child’s Parents/Legal Guardians unlimited access to visit the Child, to observe the program at any time that the Child is present and provide opportunities to participate in activities.